-The Ficus forever tree is a magnificent indoor plant and it deserves the greatest care that can be provided.
+The Ficus Forever series is a collection of magnificent indoor plants from the Ficus benjamina species.
+Its beauty lets it deserve the greatest care that can be provided.

 Family – Moraceae (mulberry family)